 If our analyses lead us to expect the quantity, quality, or availability of the physical or biological features of an area of designated critical habitat to decline because of a proposed action, we ask if those reductions are likely to be sufficient to reduce the value of the designated critical habitat for the conservation of listed species in the Action Area.
 By value, we mean the probability that the habitat designated in the Action Area will be occupied by and provide utility to individuals of the endangered or threatened species it was designated to help conserve.
-In this case, occupancy only means that individuals of the species are likely to use the habitat, even if they only use it intermittently; utility means that the individuals that occupy the habitat receive measurable improvement in their fitness (as defined earlier) as a result of using the habitat.
+In this case, occupancy only means that individuals of the species are likely to use the habitat receive measurable improvement in their fitness (as defined earlier) as a result of using the habitat.